 It is the spiritual practice of letting go and releasing over and over a host of thoughts, impressions, and feelings that continuously invade my mind.
-There are pure and impure thoughts, healthy and unhealthy ones who come and go without apparent reason every moment we are awake.
-When they have no place to go or leave the same ones will return again and again as constant banter in our heads.
+There are pure and impure thoughts, healthy and unhealthy ones, who come and go without apparent reason every moment we are awake.
+When they have no place to go or leave, the same ones will return again and again as constant banter in our heads.
 I don’t try to repress them, hold them, correct them or interfere with them.
-That is one of the keys of practicing contemplative or centering prayer.
+That is one of the keys to practicing contemplative or centering prayer.
 I release them again and again so I can quiet my mind and practice being aware of the presence of God.
-It is essential to understand that centering or contemplative prayer is only one of many aspects of prayer.
+It is essential to understand that centering or contemplative prayer is only one of many aspects of worship.

 I let go of the multitude of voices to hear the majesty of His voice in my spirit.
 My sacred word is the words from the ageless Jesus Prayer: Lord Jesus Christ, Son of God, have mercy on me a sinner.
 For you, it might be “Jesus” or “Be still and know I am God,” whatever word or phrase you reverently use in daily prayer or meditation to glorify God.
 Let the sacred word bring the resurrected Christ alive in your heart, and then present your requests to Him.